GethinDavies1990/CI_MS4_DTR/TESTING.md

 1. Automated unit testing using the Django unit test framework
 2. Manual testing using emulators and real devices

+Please Note- During the testing phase I used a google chrome extension called GOFullPage, whilst testing, the content on the page was displayed how i envisioned, but when taking the full page screenshot the image overlapped some content (on the screenshot only)

 ## Unit testing information
 - I wrote a number of unit tests(INSERT NUMBER HERE) using the Django unit test framework
 - These test cases are structured in a number of suites(INSERT NUMBERE HERE)